 This post breaks down both methods across every factor that matters: cost, schedule, risk, size limitations, QC access, and documentation.
-The goal is to give fabricators and plant managers a clear picture of what each option actually involves.
+If your vessel is large, the answer is usually clear before you finish running the numbers.

 Talk to the Owner Directly